 Add Microsoft Outlook Signature

 Step 1.
-To setup or add outlook signature in outlook 2007, navigate to Tool Menu from the menus on the top left.
-Then, select Options.
+To setup or add Outlook signature in outlook 2007, navigate to the Tool Menu from the menu on the top left and select Options.

 Step 3.
 Another screen will open named Signatures and Stationery on your screen.